aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getShowAllItems() {#getShowAllItems--}

+<b>@deprecated.</b> Please use the 'showAllItems' property instead.
 Indicates whether all items displays in the PivotTable report, even if they don't contain summary data. show items with no data The default value is false.

 ```javascript
 getShowAllItems() : boolean;